PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-08 11:24:59
+Last updated: 2024-04-08 11:25:33
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister